PeeBs68/fund_da/README.md

 Although the penguin dataset is commonly used...

 The data from the penguins data set was collected through research by Gorman and researchers from the... $^3$.
+The dataset is available from a number of sources icluding Michael Waskom's github repository $^4$ and also directly through the seaborn module in python.

+...using inbuilt python functions such as ```describe``` and ```dtype``` to generate summary statistics...

 Useful Links - more to references section if used...